Jump to:

 Brighten up an old colander with some paint and use it as your hanging basket.
 The draining holes are perfect for allowing excess water to seep through.

 Grow your own kitchen garden with herbs and veggies using a trellis or in window boxes.
-Be the living proof that vegetable gardens can thrive even in a middlesized garden!
+Be the living proof that vegetable gardens can thrive even without an actual plot to grow!

 11. Small courtyard garden side

 Create a comfortable spot to relax in a side yard.
-Use light colours to give a sense of space and airiness.
+Use a light colour scheme to give a sense of space and airiness.
 And for a low-cost privacy option or covering a plain wall or garden fence, opt for bamboo screening.

 The trickling sound of a water feature is perfect for helping you relax in your zen outdoor space.
 Add a variety of simple and colourful flowers and garden plants for a splash of greenery.